Photo by John Williams on Unsplash

 I joined The Wheel as the Shared Island Project Director in December 2021.
 My role is to manage this joint initiative of The Wheel and NICVA.
 Working collaboratively, the project seeks to bring communities together to address challenges, highlight solutions and capitalise on opportunities on a shared island basis.

-Alexander McMahon
+Alexander McMaster

 I am a writer and marine ecologist from the Atlantic coast of Ireland.
 A regular contributor to The Irish Times and RTÉ radio, I have published writing in Geographical Magazine and EU Observer.
+As a professional diving instructor and scientific diving instructor, seafarer and underwater photographer, I am involved with a number of projects on and beneath the water.